kasouza/wasm-game-of-life/README.md

 ```
 npm install
 ```
-Now all the dependencies have been installed (including our wasm package we just built).
+Now all the dependencies have been installed (including the wasm package we just built).
-The last step is simply to start a `webpack-dev-server` with:
+The last step is to simply start a `webpack-dev-server` with:
 ```
 npm start
 ```

-Now if you go to your browser and access `localhost:8080`, you should see something like this:
+Now if you go to `localhost:8080` in your browser, you should see something like this:

 <p align="center">
   <img src="./example.gif">